 Remember to grow the food you like to eat, not just what sounds interesting!

 Vegetable gardening is very seasonal.
 The main planting times are late October/November for summer edibles and April for winter crops.
-To spread harvest, it is advisable to make successive plantings.
-Quick rotation crops such as coriander, pak choy and lettuce should be sown or planted at regular intervals to ensure continuous harvest.
+To spread harvest, we advise successive plantings.
+Quick rotation crops such as coriander, pak choy and lettuce should be sown or planted at regular intervals to ensure a continuous harvest.

 Top image: Cabbage 'Red Express'